namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 6/20/24
+- 2771 PR is ready for review
+- Will get started on the frontend for 2637

 ### 6/7/24
-- 1729 should be complete so doing more testing on GETS today
+- Spent a lot of time testing my recent stories on GETS
-- Will be looking for work - will likely be the next PlayWright story
+- Started working on 2771

 ### 6/6/24
 - Removed the PlayWright tests that are causing issues